MukeshKumarGupta2000/lOADTEST-SERVICE/mukesh.md

 #### **6:-Definition of tools:-**

 **(a).
 Grafana** is a multi-platform open source analytics and interactive visualisation web application.
 It provides charts, graphs, and alerts for the web when connected to supported data sources.
-It can be easily installed using Docker or Docker Compose.
 PostgreSQL:   Post